sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 ### Loss

-In this co-training scenario, we have chosen to sum the Cross Entropy losses from the two language modelling tasks and the Viterbi Loss from the sequence labeling task.
+In the multi-task scenario, we have chosen to sum the Cross Entropy losses from the two language modelling tasks and the Viterbi Loss from the sequence labeling task.

 Even though we are **minimizing the sum of these losses**, we are actually only interested in minimizing the Viterbi Loss _by virtue of minimizing the sum of these losses_.
 It is the Viterbi Loss which reflects performance on the primary task.